Gameplay from Chernobyl Terrorist Attack, where the player aims a machine gun at enemies in a dusty area near Chernobyl.

 4Try compatibility mode if you have issues

-On newer versions of Windows, older games can act up.
-If it won’t start, try compatibility mode or run it as an administrator.
+On newer Windows systems, older games can be finicky.
+If it doesn’t start correctly, try compatibility mode or run it as an administrator.

 Mindset

 Chernobyl Terrorist Attack works best with the right expectations.
-It’s not a polished masterpiece—more a quick, quirky, dramatic action game with retro charm.
+It’s not a polished masterpiece—more a quick, offbeat, dramatic action game with retro charm.

 Martin Jørgensen